 Depending on the products a fintech company provides, there are several ‘knowledge’ hurdles a customer faces during the purchase process.

-Customers buy from companies that answer their questions quickest.
+Customers buy from companies that answer their questions the quickest.

 Instead of transferring customers to 40-page FAQ sections, answer queries on the go using your WhatsApp Chatbot for Fintech.